olwal/air/viewer/README.md

 - **Vite** — dev server + build (ES modules, no global-script load order)

 It replaces the original root app's abandoned `procedural-gl.js` engine while **reusing the existing `data/` artifacts and the AQI math unchanged**.
-This is the time-series (2020 playback) mode only; the old live/PurpleAir mode is not ported.
+It covers the historical time-series (2020 playback) visualization.
+(A prior real-time PurpleAir mode is not included — see [Future work](../README.md#future-work) for why and what reviving it would take.)

 ## Develop